operate-bsv/www.operatebsv.org/src/docs/getting-started.md

 With a bit of imagination, Operate can be used to much more powerful effect.
 Ops can be designed to process data, perform calculations and operations, and return structured interactive objects with functions and callbacks that we can utilise in our host applications.

-We can extend the Lua environment our Ops are executed in with our own modules and functions, so our Bitcoin transactions can interface directly with code in our own applications.
+You can extend the Lua environment that Ops are executed in with your own modules and functions, so your Bitcoin transactions can interface directly with code in your own applications.

 This kind of flexibility is very powerful and opens up use cases limited only by your imagination.